rdkcentral/tasecureapi/PROCESS.md

 ## Branching

-The TaSecureApi gerrit repository managed in RDK Central will employ a feature branching development process consisting of the following branches:
+The TaSecureApi GitHub repository managed in RDK Central will employ a feature branching development process consisting of the following branches:

 - `main`: Release/production ready version of source code and specifications.